The ‘Needs to Know’

 1. So Braunston’s the start for our walk.
 A lovely little village just to the west of Daventry split in two by the Grand Union Canal.
 There’s free parking on the street here & one of the best places to park is outside the ‘Hovis’ house

 2. Walk further into the village going away from the church.
 Over the road is a fantastic butchers shop, so when you get back we suggest you pay a visit to see what’s on offer.
 At the fork in the road bear left past The Wheatsheaf pub & head up the hill.

 3. Keep ahead up the hill until the road turns sharp right.
 Ahead is a sign marking the route which joins the Jurassic Way towards Ashby St Ledgers

 Head on down the lane, but be careful…many people seem to ignore picking up the poo.
 There’s great views to the left over Warwickshire

 4. Keep an eye out on this lane for birds & wildlife.
 Today we saw two Jays & several Buzzards who were being chased by an angry group of rooks.
 The lane finally ends & passes through a gate into a field (usually cows here) & continues to climb the hedge on your right

 Go through another gate, still climbing through another field, then stop, take a breather & have a look back at the views over Braunston.
 We started near the church you can see so have already made a good climb.

 At the top pass through the gate onto the road, then take care as you’re on a busy minor road, but turn right &, after about 25 yards, spot the somewhat hidden path sign in the hedge on the left

-Keep going into the next field & then it’s down the hill until you meet the main road.
+Keep going all the way down the hill until you meet the main road.
 PLEASE BE CAREFUL HERE…this is an extremely busy road & traffic travels at speed & is often blind

 Go straight over & walk along the lane into the stunning hamlet of Ashby St Ledgers